Inter-island flight terminal

 The light and César Manrique

-The natural light is also a dominant presence thanks to the large glazed panels of the land side facade.
-The intensity of the island light is moderated by the porch that runs alongside this facade.
+The natural light is also a dominant presence thanks to the large glazed panels of the land side façade.
+The intensity of the island light is moderated by the porch that runs alongside this façade.

-Local materials have been used for the building, such as volcanic stone for the walls and laminate wood for the interior canopies, while rusted steel has been used as a modern, avant-garde enriching element.
+Furthermore, local materials have been used for the building, such as volcanic stone for the walls and laminate wood for the interior canopies, while rusted steel has been used as a modern, avant-garde enriching element.